-There are lots of reasons to donate blood: maybe you know someone who needs a transfusion, maybe you were asked to give blood by a friend, or maybe you’d really like those free movie tickets they’re handing out to donors.
-Whatever your reason may be, giving blood is important — having a healthy blood supply ready for transfusion to patients who need it is key to saving lives, and so by giving blood, you are giving the gift of life (to as many as three people!).
+There are lots of reasons to donate blood: Maybe you know someone who needs a transfusion, maybe you were asked to give blood by a friend, or maybe you're responding when tragedy strikes.
+Whatever your reason may be, giving blood is important — having a healthy blood supply ready for transfusion to patients who need it is key to saving lives, and so by giving blood, you are giving the gift of life to as many as three people, according to the Mayo Clinic.
 What should you, as the donor, know for a successful donation?
-Herein, some tips:
+Here are some tips:

 1. Who can donate?